 People also report feeling these symptoms of love addiction:6

-Neglecting other areas of your life causes it to fall out of balance, which affects your mental health.
+Neglecting other areas of your life can cause it to fall out of balance, which can affect your mental health.
 Obsessive love interferes with priorities like your performance at work and your relationships with others in your support network.

 Staying in relationships to your own detriment can diminish your trust in, and respect for, yourself.